Submachine gun: World War II

-Post World War II
+Post–World War II

 After World War II, "new submachine gun designs appeared almost every week to replace the admittedly rough and ready designs which had appeared during the war.
 Some (the better ones) survived, most rarely got past the glossy brochure stage."
-Most of these survivors were cheaper, easier and faster to make than their predecessors.
+Most of these survivors were cheaper, easier, and faster to make than their predecessors.
 As such, they were widely distributed.

 In 1945, Sweden introduced the 9 mm Parabellum Carl Gustaf m/45 with a design borrowing from and improving on many design elements of earlier submachine-gun designs.
 It has a tubular stamped steel receiver with a side folding stock.
-The m/45 was widely exported, and especially popular with CIA operatives and U.S. Special Forces during the Vietnam War.
+The m/45 was widely exported and especially popular with CIA operatives and U.S. special forces during the Vietnam War.
 In U.S. service it was known as the "Swedish-K".
 In 1966, the Swedish government blocked the sale of firearms to the United States because it opposed the Vietnam War.
 As a result, in the following year Smith & Wesson began to manufacture an m/45 clone called the M76.
 The m/45 was used in combat by Swedish troops as part of the United Nations Operation in the Congo, during the Congo Crisis during the early 1960s.
-Battlefield reports of the lack of penetrative power of the 9 mm Parabellum during this operation led to Sweden developing a more powerful 9 mm round designated "9 mm m/39B".
+Battlefield reports of the lack of penetrative power of the 9mm Parabellum during this operation led to Sweden developing a more powerful 9 mm round designated "9mm m/39B".

-In 1946, Denmark introduced the Madsen M-46, and in 1950, an improved model the Madsen M-50.
-These 9 mm Parabellum stamped steel SMGs featured a unique clamshell type design, a side folding stock and a grip-safety on the magazine housing.
+In 1946, Denmark introduced the Madsen M-46 and, in 1950, an improved model, the Madsen M-50.
+These 9 mm Parabellum stamped steel SMGs featured a unique clamshell type design, a side-folding stock, and a grip safety on the magazine housing.
 The Madsen was widely exported and especially popular in Latin America, with variants made by several countries.

 In 1948, Czechoslovakia introduced the Sa vz.
 23 series.
-This 9 mm Parabellum SMG introduced several innovations: a progressive trigger for selecting between semi-automatic and full auto fire, a telescoping bolt that extends forward wrapping around the barrel and a vertical handgrip housing the magazine and trigger mechanism.
+This 9 mm Parabellum SMG introduced several innovations: a progressive trigger for selecting between semi-automatic and full auto fire, a telescoping bolt that extends forward wrapping around the barrel, and a vertical handgrip housing the magazine and trigger mechanism.
 The vz.
 23 series was widely exported and especially popular in Africa and the Middle East with variants made by several countries.
 The vz.
 23 inspired the development of the Uzi submachine gun.

-In 1949, France introduced the MAT-49 to replace the hodgepodge of French, American, British, German and Italian SMGs in French service after World War II.
-The 9 mm Parabellum MAT-49 is an inexpensive stamped steel SMG with a telescoping wire stock, a pronounced folding magazine housing and a grip safety.
-This "wildebeast like design" proved to be an extremely reliable and effective SMG, and was used by the French well into the 1980s.
-It was also widely exported to Africa, Asia and the Middle East.
+In 1949, France introduced the MAT-49 to replace the hodgepodge of French, American, British, German, and Italian SMGs in French service after World War II.
+The 9 mm Parabellum MAT-49 is an inexpensive stamped-steel SMG with a telescoping wire stock, a pronounced folding magazine housing, and a grip safety.
+This "wildebeast-like design" proved to be an extremely reliable and effective SMG and was used by the French well into the 1980s.
+It was also widely exported to Africa, Asia, and the Middle East.